oksanabuzh/Buzhdygan_et_al_sCale_Div_Driver/README.md

 This repository contains all the code for the paper

-Buzhdygan et al. (2024) Scale-dependent effects of plant diversity drivers in grasslands, submitted to Ecology and Evolution
+Buzhdygan et al. (2025) Scale-dependent effects of plant diversity drivers in grasslands, Ecology and Evolution, in press

 for the preprint on Authorea see [link](https://doi.org/10.22541/au.172534860.07243481/v1)
 DOI: 10.22541/au.172534860.07243481/v1